hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-stacks.md

 title: Run Chainhook as a Service using Stacks
 ---

-# Run Chainhook as a Service using Stacks

-This document helps you configure the Stacks and chainhook nodes to extract on-chain data based on the predicate definition.
+You can run Chainhook as a service to evaluate Stacks blocks against your predicates.
+You can also dynamically register new predicates by enabling predicates registration API.

 Start with the prerequisite section and configure your files to start the chainhook service.